skill-collectors/guesstimator/docs/how-to/update-dependencies.md

 Eventually the `for` loop will complete and you should have a branch that includes all the dependabot updates together.

-#### A note about dependabot and @types/node

-`@types/node` is the TypeScript type definitions for Node.
-The versions corresponde to Node releases.
-At the time of this writing `16.x` is the latest LTS, but `18.x` is the latest.
-Dependabot blindly tries to update to the latest, so in `dependabot.yml` we ignore non-LTS versions.
-Unfortunately this requires periodic updates.
-Eventually `18.x` will be LTS and we should stop ignoring it, but maybe start ignoring the next major version.
-Such is life.

 ## Update minor versions

 Even if you include dependabot updates (see above) there are likely a few minor/patch versions you can apply and it's a good idea to do so.